-Our outpatient clinic provides traditional outpatient office visits to all ages groups for all types of mental disorders.
-This includes assessment, medication management, and psychotherapy.
+Our outpatient clinic provides traditional outpatient office visits to all age groups for all types of mental disorders.
+This includes assessment, medication management and psychotherapy.

-For adults who do not require care on an inpatient basis, we offer Adult Partial Hospitalization.
+For adults who do not require care on an inpatient basis, we offer partial hospitalization.
 This flexible treatment schedule may help reduce concerns for family obligations and other responsibilities faced by many adult patients.
-Adult Partial Hospitalization Services is part of the comprehensive health and wellness services available through the Department of Psychiatry & Behavioral medicine at Greenville Health System.
+The Adult Partial Hospitalization Program is part of the comprehensive health and wellness services available through the Department of Psychiatry and Behavioral medicine at Prisma Health–Upstate.

 Review and evaluation

 Patients are actively involved in their multidisciplinary treatment plan and evaluation.
 The patient, along with the psychiatrist, nurse and therapist, has a role in creating and evaluating the progress of professionalized goals for therapy.